capacitor-community/background-geolocation/README.md

 import {Plugins} from "@capacitor/core";
 const {BackgroundGeolocation, Modals} = Plugins;

+// To start listening for changes in the device's location, add a new watcher.
+// You do this by calling 'addWatcher' with an options object and a callback.
+An
+// ID is returned, which can be used to remove the watcher in the future.
+The
+// callback will be called every time a new location is available.
+Watchers can
-const watcher_id = BackgroundGeolocation.addWatcher(
+// not be paused, only removed.
+Multiple watchers may exist at the same time. const watcher_id = BackgroundGeolocation.addWatcher(
     {
+        // If the "backgroundMessage" option is defined, the watcher will
+        // provide location updates whether the app is in the background or the
+        // foreground.
+If it is not defined, location updates are only
+        // guaranteed in the foreground.
+This is true on both platforms.

-        // On Android, the plugin shows a notification which allows it to
+        // On Android, a notification must be shown to continue receiving
-        // continue receiving location updates in the background.
-If this option
+        // location updates in the background.
+This option specifies the text of
-        // is undefined, the notification is not delivered and hence background
-        // location updates are not guaranteed.
+        // that notification.
         backgroundMessage: "Cancel to prevent battery drain.",

-        // The title for the notification.
-Defaults to "Using your location".
+        // The title of the notification mentioned above.
+Defaults to "Using
+        // your location".
         backgroundTitle: "Tracking You.",

         // Whether permissions should be requested from the user automatically,